-Review of corporate and general information disseminated by the Office of the Secretary is incorporated into the normal process of formulating the information.
+Review of corporate and general information disseminated by TA is incorporated into the normal process of formulating the information.
 This review is at a level appropriate to the information, taking into account the information's importance, balanced against the resources required and the time available.
 Department operating units treat information quality as integral to every step of an agency's development of information, including creation, collection, maintenance, and dissemination.